sjkp/Microsoft-teams-docs/teams/getusercontext.md

 ﻿# Get user context, locale, or theme information for use in your Microsoft Team (preview) tab

-Your tab app may need basic information about the user, team, or company.
+Your tab may need basic information about the user, team, or company.
 This can be especially useful when:

 * You need to create or associate resources in your app with the specified user or team.
 * You want to initiate an authentication flow against Azure Active Directory or other identity provider, and you don't want to require the user to enter their username again.
-(For more information on authenticating within your Microsoft Teams tab, see [Authenticating your Microsoft Teams tab](auth.md).)
+(For more information on authenticating within your Microsoft Teams tab, see [Authenticating in your Microsoft Teams tab pages](auth.md).)

 >**Important:** While this user information can help provide a smooth user experience, you should **not** use it as proof of identity.
 For example, an attacker could you load your page in a 'bad browser' and provide it with any information they want.